Synthesizing geocodes to facilitate access to detailed geographical information in large scale administrative data: The CART Synthesizers

 If more than one variable should be synthesized, a sequential regression multivariate imputation approach (SRMI, \citet{Raghu2001}) can be used.
-In such cases, for an arbitrary ordering of the variables the agencies can proceed as follows.
+In such cases, the agencies can proceed as follows for an arbitrary ordering of the variables.
 Let $Y_{l}$ represent the $l$th variable in the synthesis order and let $Y_{0}$ be all variables with no values replaced. \begin{enumerate} \item Run the CART algorithm to regress $Y_{1}$ on $Y_{0}$ only.
 Replace $Y_{1}$ by synthetic values using the corresponding synthesizer for $Y_{1}$.
 Let $Y_{1}^*$ be the replaced values of $Y_{1}$. \item Run the algorithm to regress $Y_{2}$ on $(Y_{0}, Y_{1})$ only.
 Replace $Y_{2}$ with synthetic values using the corresponding synthesizer for $Y_{2}$.
 Use the values of $Y_{1}^*$ and $Y_{0}$ for predicting new values for $Y_{2}$.
 Let $Y_{2}^*$ be the replaced values of $Y_{2}$. \item For each $l$ where $l=3, \dots, r$, run the algorithm to regress $Y_{l}$ on $(Y_{0}, Y_{1}, \dots,$ $Y_{l-1})$.
 Replace each $Y_{l}$ using the appropriate synthesizer based on the values in $(Y_0, Y_{1}^*,$ $Y_{2}^*, \dots, Y_{l-1}^*)$. \end{enumerate} The result is one synthetic dataset.
 These three steps are repeated for each of the $m$ synthetic datasets, and these datasets are released to the public.